dharmadeveloper108/database-model-challenge/README.md

 ## Endpoints

 -  **/sortTablesFromFile**
-GET sorted tables from database.json file
+GET names of sorted tables from database.json file

 - **/sortTables**
-POST request with json body -> returns sorted tables
+POST request with JSON body -> returns sorted tables names

 ## Things I could have done better
 _(that I can think of off the top of my head)_